Why we collect personal data about you

-When your information is used for your care and administrative purposes related to your care it is processed for the purposes of “the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller” under the GDPR Article 6(1)e and the “provision of health or social care or treatment or the management of health of social care systems and services” under the GDPR Article 9(2)h.
+When your information is used for care and administrative purposes related to your care it is processed for the purposes of “the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller” under GDPR Article 6(1)(e) and the “provision of health or social care or treatment or the management of health of social care systems and services” under GDPR Article 9(2)(h).

 Secondary (indirect care) purposes

-In most instances we will rely on Article 6(1)e and Article 9(2)j of the GDPR if and when we use your information for research.
-If you have formally consented to take part in research, this will satisfy the common law duty of confidentiality.
-Where it has been impracticable to obtain your consent we will seek approval from the Secretary of State via the Confidentiality Advisory Group under Section 251 of the National Health Service Act 2006.
+In most instances we rely on Article 6(1)(e) and Article 9(2)(j) of GDPR if and when we use information for research.
+If you have consented to take part in research, this will satisfy the common law duty of confidentiality.
+Where it has been impracticable to obtain consent we will seek approval from the Secretary of State via the Confidentiality Advisory Group under Section 251 of the National Health Service Act 2006.

 Personal information we need to collect about you & how we collect it

 We collect personal information about you in a number of ways.
 This can be from referral details from your GP or another hospital, or directly from you or your authorised representative.

 It is likely that we will hold the following basic personal information about you: